gpstar81/GPStar-proton-pack/HOSE.md

 * 1 - [Neutrik NL4FC](https://www.neutrik.com/en/product/nl4fc)
 * 1 - [Neutrik NL4MP-ST](https://www.neutrik.com/en/product/nl4mp-st)

 In this example, I use 4 pin Amphenol connectors.
 The 4 pin version is slightly smaller than the 16s versions, however it does still work.
 You will need to enlarge the holes on the pack side Amphenol connector.
 I used the reamer on a swiss knife and slowly enlarged it until all 4 screws can bolt onto the pack.
 Take your time and go slow.
 You also need to remove some plastic in the center of the pack hole for the connector to slide on.
-After feeding the 4 wires running from the Wand to the Pack connector through both ends of the 3/4 inch splitless loom, solder the wires onto the approriate ends on the connector.
+After feeding the 4 wires running from the wand to the pack connector through both ends of the 3/4 inch splitless loom, solder the wires onto the approriate ends on the connector.
 ![Hose](images/Hose2.jpg)
 ![Hose](images/Hose1.jpg)

 On the wand side, this uses a modified Neutrik NAC3FX-W connector.
 This is a 3 pin connector, but you can take it apart and use the 4 pin internals of the NL4FC which is a 4 pin connector.
-The NAC3FX-W is discontinued, so if you can not find one, you can just use the NL4FC instead and not have to modify anything.
+The NAC3FX-W is discontinued, so if you cannot find one, you can just use the NL4FC instead and not have to modify anything.

-I use black electrical tape to secure the 3/4 splitless wire loom to the Neutrik connector on the Wand side and the Amphenol connector on the Proton Pack side.
+I use black electrical tape to secure the 3/4 splitless wire loom to the Neutrik connector on the Neutrona Wand side and the Amphenol connector on the Proton Pack side.

 Provided in the wand STL folder is a printable connector which threads into the handle of the Hasbro Neutrona Wand.
-With this connector, you can shave down the square corners of the 4 pin Neutrik NL4MP-ST connector so it is round, and it can slide into the 3d printable connector.
-I then screw the 3d printable connector into the wand handle and make a mark on the bottom side of it.
+With this connector, you can shave down the square corners of the 4 pin Neutrik NL4MP-ST connector so it is round, and it can slide into the 3D printable connector.
+I then screw the 3D printable connector into the wand handle and make a mark on the bottom side of it.
 I remove the connector and make a hole in it.
-I then use a m3x5 hex socket screw (or which ever set screw you want to use) to secure the Neutrik NL4MP-ST connector into the Neutrona Wand handle.
+I then use a M3x5 hex socket screw (or which ever set screw you want to use) to secure the Neutrik NL4MP-ST connector into the Neutrona Wand handle.

 **READ BELOW IF USING A MODIFIED NAC3FX-W with a NL4FC.**